 Montessori Approach

-Brighton Montessori has 6 locations in Singapore with programs starting from pre-nursery (1.5 years old) to K-2 (6 years old) starting at $1,850 SGD per month for full day boarding.
+Brighton Montessori has 6 locations in Singapore, with programs starting from pre-nursery (1.5 years old) to K-2 (6 years old) with current monthly fees listed on the school’s website.

 Blue House Nursery & International Preschool is a Reggio Emilia school that provides lessons and playgroups for children aged 6 months to 6 years.
 They also feature a co-working space for parents who want to catch up on work or network with other families while waiting for their children.
-Tuition typically costs roughly $8000 SGD every term (four months).
+Tuition depends on the number and length of classes per week; check the school’s website for current term fees.

 Fees